UBC-Stat-ML/nextflow-notes/README.md

 The following will avoid you having to constantly do 2FA:

 - Login to a stable server accessible with password-less access
-- Open a [screen](https://en.wikipedia.org/wiki/GNU_Screen) (screen is your best friend, well worth learning the basics)
+- Open a [screen](https://en.wikipedia.org/wiki/GNU_Screen) (screen is your best friend for server-side simulation, well worth learning the basics)

 ```
 screen